 Ethical Considerations

 The rise of humanoid robots raises ethical questions about their impact on jobs, privacy, and human-robot interactions.
-As robots become more integrated into daily life, it is critical to ensure they are used responsibly and not exacerbate inequalities.
+As robots become increasingly integrated into daily life, it is crucial to ensure they are used responsibly and do not exacerbate existing inequalities.

 Real-World Concern

-There is ongoing debate about the deployment of humanoid robots in surveillance roles.
-Their human-like appearance could make their presence less noticeable, potentially infringing privacy rights.
+There is an ongoing debate over the deployment of humanoid robots for surveillance.
+Their human-like appearance could make their presence less noticeable, potentially infringing on privacy rights.

 Economic Viability